thealphadollar/GDrive_Sync/main/docs/readme.txt

     (Default is 'N')
 - Share_Link: [Y/N] 'Y' puts the shareable link of the file uploaded in share.txt in Up_Directory.
     (Default is 'Y')
+- Write_Permission: [Y/N] 'Y' gives the write permission in the sharable link.
+    (Default is 'N')

 Configuration is stored in config.json as a dictionary which can be manually edited as well.

 * -ls [local/remote] :

+Lists all files and folders in your GDrive (default or when "remote" used).
-Lists all files and folders in your GDrive.
+Lists all files and folders in your downloads directory (when "local" used).

 * -ls_trash